Piano, Singing, and Violin for Preschoolers

-Preschoolers can learn to piano!
+Preschoolers can learn piano and violin !
 Students at an early age can already reap the benefits of quality music education.
 In this course, young students are introduced to the basic building blocks of music through performing, singing, clapping, listening, and movement.
-The lessons navigate through an exciting voyage in piano exploration, fun music games, note recognition, and rhythm activities.
+The lessons navigate through an exciting voyage in piano and violin exploration, fun music games, note recognition, and rhythm activities.
 The lesson activities contribute to an enjoyable and engaging learning atmosphere for the young student.

 Benefits of Piano Lessons for Preschoolers